walter-a-jablonowski/sys-2/ai.md

 - Type "Info"
   - default fields: see above
   - no special fields
+  - typeIdentification: save "(i)" at the end of the file name to highlight it as Info
+    - make a regex that matches this
   - allowedSubTypes: none
   - list renderer:
     - left aligned:  date (format MM-DD)